 Husbands, love your wives, as Christ loved the church and gave himself up for her, that he might sanctify her, having cleansed her by the washing of water with the word, so that he might present the church to himself in splendor, without spot or wrinkle or any such thing, that she might be holy and without blemish.
 In the same way husbands should love their wives as their own bodies.
 He who loves his wife loves himself.
 For no one ever hated his own flesh, but nourishes and cherishes it, just as Christ does the church, because we are members of his body.

 “Therefore a man shall leave his father and mother and hold fast to his wife, and the two shall become one flesh.”
 This mystery is profound, and I am saying that it refers to Christ and the church.
 However, let each one of you love his wife as himself, and let the wife see that she respects her husband.”

 Since abiding we have a clear outline of our roles in our marriage.
 This has become such a helpful tool in strengthening our relationship with each other and our relationship with God.

 CHECK OUT THESE OTHER MARRIAGE POSTS ON THE BLOG

 The One Book I Wish I Read Before Marriage

-Martha Peace doesn’t beat around the bush in The Excellent Wife.
-This book covers each of the questions that every Christian women should ask before getting married that I’ve mentioned in this post, but in way more detail and from the perspective of an older + wiser women!
+Timothy Keller doesn’t beat around the bush in The Meaning Of Marriage This book covers each of the questions that every Christian women should ask before getting married that I’ve mentioned in this post, but in way more detail and from the perspective of an older + wiser women!
 I love the practical advice she gives and I honestly refer to this book at least once a month!